jruizsilva/jruizsilva/README.md

 🚀 Technologies:
 React - Redux - NodeJS - Express - PostgreSQL - Sequelize

+use ctrl + click for open the project in a new window
 <div>
   <a href="https://github.com/jruizsilva/countries-pi" target="_blank"><img width='98%' src='./images/countries/home.png' /></a>
 </div>